Aramex: History

 Aramex gained Federal Express as a client in 1987.
-In the first year of partnership, 30% of Aramex's revenue came from packages originating from the Federal Express network.
-Airborne Express acquired 9% of Aramex for $2 million.
+In the first year of the partnership, 30% of Aramex's revenue came from packages originating from the Federal Express network.
+Airborne Express acquired 9% of Aramex for US$2 million.
 Aramex was listed on the NASDAQ stock exchange in January 1997.
 The company became the first Arab-based company to trade its shares on an American stock exchange.
-Aramex's valuation was $24 million and the IPO raised $7 million.
-The company accrued $66 million in revenue.
+Aramex's valuation was US$24 million and the IPO raised US$7 million.
+The company accrued US$66 million in revenue.

 The company expanded its operations to 120 locations in 33 countries, primarily emerging markets in the Middle East and Southeast Asia by 2001.
 The company's strategy was to enter high-growth markets characterized by high populations and liberalizing economies.
 During summer 2001, Abraaj Capital, the first private equity firm in the Middle East, proposed Aramex a leveraged buyout offer that would take the company off of the NASDAQ stock exchange.
-The deal was accepted and Abraaj Capital acquired the majority of Aramex for $65 million in February 2002.
+The deal was accepted and Abraaj Capital acquired the majority of Aramex for US$65 million in February 2002.
 The deal allowed Kingson and Airborne to exit, while Ghandour retained 25% of the company and management control.
 Abraaj acquired 75% of Aramex and made 6% of its shares available to company employees in the form of stock.
-Between 2002 and 2003 Aramex's net income rose from $4 million to $10 million.
+Between 2002 and 2003 Aramex's net income rose from US$4 million to US$10 million.

 In 2003, DHL acquired Airborne Express, Aramex's main United States partner.
 This resulted in Airborne Express exiting the Airborne Alliance.
-In the same year, Aramex took over the alliance and co-founded the Global Distribution Alliance (GDA), a global alliance of 40 express companies with combined revenues of $7.5 billion.
+In the same year, Aramex took over the alliance and co-founded the Global Distribution Alliance (GDA), a global alliance of 40 express companies with combined revenues of US$7.5 billion.
 Aramex is chairing the alliance which uses a shipment management system developed by the company.

 Aramex went public on the Dubai Financial Market in February 2005.
-The IPO raised $270 million.
+The IPO raised US$270 million.
 The company's revenue increased 23% over 2004 and net income increased 56% that year.

 As part of its expansion plans, Aramex concluded a series of acquisitions, including Priority Airfreight, InfoFort, Freight Professionals and TwoWay-Vanguard.

-World-renowned writer and columnist Thomas Friedman used Aramex in his book, The World Is Flat, as an example of companies that benefit from what he calls the flattening of the world.
-The flattening of the world is the leveling of the economic field and the destruction of "barriers to entry," opening the door wide for an individual or a company anywhere in the world to collaborate or compete globally.
+World-renowned writer and columnist Thomas Friedman used Aramex in his book, The World Is Flat, as an example of companies that benefit from what he calls "the flattening of the world."
+The flattening of the world is the leveling of the economic field and the destruction of "barriers to entry" to collaborate or compete globally.